guaguabujianle/E3Relax/README.md

 - `python test_oc22.py --data_root your_data_path/oc22 --val_type val_id --model_path your_model_path/model.pt` for ID setting.
 - `python test_oc22.py --data_root your_data_path/oc22 --val_type val_ood --model_path your_model_path/model.pt` for OOD setting.

-### Practical Application of EquiRelax through Transfer Learning
+### Practical Application of E3Relax through Transfer Learning
-EquiRelax is optimally utilized via transfer learning.
+E3Relax is optimally utilized via transfer learning.
 This approach allows you to leverage a pre-trained model and adapt it to your specific use case.
 Below, we outline a demonstration to guide you in transferring the trained model to your application.<br>
 #### Organizing Your Data
 First, ensure your data is structured as follows to facilitate processing:
 - `custom/`